YSFHQ/migrator/readme.md

 ### To Do

+- Add posttype column to schema use forum_id and topic_id to generate for existing posts
+- YSUpload meta import should search for existing Drupal addon posts which use YSUpload if it finds it, then update post_id in YSUpload post model to point to Drupal post
 - Implement file transfer process for YSUpload
 - Add method to `PhpbbClient` which can add attachment record to database
-- Implement queueing for making posts on forum
-- Implement actual posting method using cURL in `PhpbbClient`
 - More work not yet realized

 ##### *Copyright (c) 2015 YSFlight Headquarters.
 All rights reserved.*